- Dark mode in Outlook works for either desktop or web applications.

 - Only Microsoft Office 365 subscribers can enable the dark-on-light theme in Outlook.

-- Other Office version, except Outlook for Microsoft Office 365, can use gray theme as the closest dark color.
+- Other Office versions, except Outlook for Microsoft Office 365, can use a gray theme as the closest dark color.

 - Not everybody wants the dark mode Outlook because it is said that people can become less productive.

 Dark Mode in Outlook for Microsoft Office 365